steffenricklin/cgcv-lab-assignments/README.md

 # CGCV Unity lab assignment submissions

-This repo is used for uploading submissions to the lab assignments concerning Unity within the Radboud University master course "_Computer Graphics and Computer Vision_".
+This repository contains submissions to the lab assignments concerning Unity.
+The assignments were provided in the Radboud University Artificial Intelligence master course "_Computer Graphics and Computer Vision_".

 ## Lab 1